vbaconnet-ledger/developer-portal/_docs/CI/57_live_tests_android_ios.md

 <!-- 2021-03-30 based on 2548924630 in Confluence -->

-# Coin Integration : Run tests on emulated Android and iOS

 <!--  -->
 {% include alert.html style="success" text="<b>Prerequisite</b> - Your computer is expected to have been set up accordingly.
 Please follow the following guides for this purpose:
 <ul>